Our Teachers

 What do you like about the Netherlands?
 The efficiency, the straightforward way Dutch don't beat around the bush for three hours or waste time, the green of the polders, the bicycle paths, the possibility of travelling alone on foot or by bicycle without danger, the "gezellig attitude" of Dutch.

-What is your advice for a rapid progress?
+What is your advice to progress faster?
 Learning French has to coincide with a passion or talent.
 Do you paint?
 Subscribe to an art magazine in French.
 Do you like cooking?
 Sign up for a French forum on the subject.
 Are you an archaeology fan?
 Take advantage of your holidays to participate in a work camp in France.
 In French, this is called: " to kill two birds with one stone".

 Sophie Coll

-From Perpignan, but more precisely from the Pyrenees on the border with Spain.
+From Perpignan, but more precisely the Pyrenees on the border with Spain.

 What do you like about the Netherlands?
-The way of life, the energy of the Dutch, the accessibility by train/bike and the landscape.
+The way of life, the energy of the Dutch people, the accessibility by train/bike and the landscape.

 Why did you choose to teach French?
 I hesitated for a long time between studying languages and art.
 I finally took the path of languages and teaching because I love travelling and being in contact with different cultures.
 Also, teaching allows me to continue to be creative through the content of the courses or as a hobby in my free time.
 I do not regret this choice at all because teaching is an extremely rewarding profession.